Flavours of Assam

 Day 4: Kaziranga to Majuli

-After breakfast drive to Nimatighat from where an hours ferry ride over the might Brahmaputra gets us to Majuli, one of the larges river island in the world.
-The name is a conjunction of Ma, which denotes Lakshmi (the goddess of prosperity) and Juli meaning granary.
+After breakfast drive to Nimati ghat from where an hours ferry ride over the might Brahmaputra gets us to Majuli, one of the larges river island in the world.
+The name is a conjunction of Ma which denotes Laxmi (the godess of prosperity) and Juli meaning granary.
 The island has been the hub of Neo-Vaishnavite culture since the 15th century, having been initiated by the revered Assamese saint Sankardeva.
 Besides the Vaishanvites you also have many village of the Mishing and Deori community which present a great opportunity to experience the rural Assamese life.

 Day 5: Majuli

-Take the morning ferry back to Nimatighat from where we drive to Sibsagar, the once eponymous capital of the Ahom Kingdom.
+We will driver to Dibrugarh on this day, the heart of the Ahom community.
 The Ahom originally came from Myanmar, bringing with them an interesting food culture which slowly got assimilated into that existing in the Brahmaputra valley.
-We will visit an Ahom village to flavour their local delicacies.
+We will visit a Deori village en route to flavour their local delicacies.

 By later afternoon continue driving to Dibrugarh.

-Drive to a village of the Tai Phake tribe on the banks of the BurhiDihing river.
-The village is home to the Tai Phakey community which originally came down from Northern Thailand via Myanmar sometime in the 16th century.
+Drive to Nam Phake village on the banks of the Buri Dihingriver.
+The village is home to the Tai Phake community which originally came down from Northern Thailand via Myanmar sometime in the 16th century.
 They still maintain their distinctive culture and language, along with their food habits.

 By evening drive back to Dibrugarh.